Doctor's Guide

 Warning — act immediately!

-Call a doctor immediately if: blood appears in stool or vomit, persistent high fever (>39°C / 102°F), severe dehydration, impaired consciousness, or symptoms last longer than 3 days.
+If there is blood in stool or vomit, impaired consciousness or breathing difficulty, call the European emergency number 112 at once.
+Seek medical help for persistent high fever (>39°C / 102°F), severe dehydration, or symptoms lasting longer than 3 days.

 Prevention